The Dakota: Upper stories

-The 72nd Street elevation contain projecting turrets, which rise the entire height of the facade.
+The 72nd Street elevation contains projecting turrets, which rise the entire height of the facade.
 A depiction of a Native American's head is carved on the facade.
 Above the second story is a horizontal band course made of terracotta.
 The band course is decorated with a diaper pattern.
 Above the sixth story is a stone cornice, which separates the seventh story and the roof from the rest of the facade.
 The cornice is supported by large brackets and is topped by an ornate metal balustrade.

 The building is topped by gables at each of its corners.
 The 72nd Street elevation also has a gable above the central entrance.
 On Central Park West, the central section of the roof is a hip roof.
 Originally, arched balconies connected the gables.
-The roof is covered with slate tiles, and dormer windows and corbeled brick chimneys protrude from the roof at multiple locations.
+The roof is covered with slate tiles.
+Dormer windows and corbeled brick chimneys protrude from the roof at multiple locations.
 The dormer windows are arranged in two to four levels and alternately contain either stone or copper frames.
+There are also turrets, finials, and flagpoles along the roof.